sensorhost/LoRa-to-WiFi-gateway/README.md

 While in AP mode, you can use your smart device (phone/tablet/laptop) to connect to and configure the settings.
 - On your smart device, look for an AP named LG01_AABBCCDD where `AABBCCDD` is part of the gateway key.
 - Connect to this AP using `sensorhost` as the password.
-- Once connected, open the web browser and enter `42.42.42.42` in the address bar.
+- Once connected, open a web browser (Firefox or Chrome) and enter `42.42.42.42` in the address bar.
 - The web page opens allowing you to set the WiFi credentials for your WiFi AP.
 - Choose your WiFi AP, then enter it's password and then save the settings.
-- The LG01 will then reboot and connect to your WiFi AP and start operating.
+- The gateway will then reboot and connect to your WiFi AP and start operating.

 Once the gateway has connected to your WiFi AP, the blue light should flash once every few seconds.
+After 30-60 seconds, if the gateway blue light is flashing 3 times, you have most likely entered the wrong credentials for your WiFi access point to connect to.
+Please reset the gateway WiFi settings and start again.

 ### Configuration - Add gateway to your account
 The gateway communicates with our server providing signal level information.
 For the gateway to operate normally, you need to add it to your account.